Reimagining the AI automated Physical & Digital Security SOC

 • Single Design System: Established a shared design system to unify UI patterns, workflows, and accessibility standards across cloud and on-prem

-Design System Samples
+Pivot Design System

 Once the roadmap was in place, we broke it down into feature streams and assigned them to the respective development teams.
 The design team worked closely throughout the process — from feature design to handoff and go-live — collaborating with cross-functional partners and refining along the way as needed.